How to Use Synology Drive: Share, Sync, Backup – The Complete Tutorial 2025 for your Private Cloud

 3. Once installed, launch Drive and log in with your Synology account to start using it.

-Configuration: Once you’ve logged in, you’ll be asked which folders you want to sync.
+Configuration: After logging in, you’ll be prompted to select the folders you want to sync.
 You can also change advanced settings like bandwidth throttling and proxy settings.

 Tablets